CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 2. From the left navigation pane, under the **Cloud Security** section, Select the **Secure Score** button.

-3. On the Secure Score page, **review your current overall secure score**.
+3. On theSecurity Center | Secure Score page, review your current **Overall Secure Score**.

 > ⭐ Notice: <br>
 > The score is shown as a percentage value, you can also see the points based on which the score is calculated, next to the percentage.
 See the following example: